MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-sql-server-r-services-in-database.md

 ### Ensure that the SQL Server supports remote connections

-If you cannot connect from a remote computer, check whether the server itself permits remote connections.
+If you cannot connect from a remote computer, check whether the server permits remote connections.
 Sometimes remote connections are disabled by default.

-Check whether the firewall allows access to SQL Server.
+Also check whether the firewall allows access to SQL Server.
 By default, the port used by SQL Server is often blocked by the firewall.
 If you are using the Windows firewall, see [Configure Windows Firewall for Database Engine Access](../../database-engine/configure-windows/configure-a-windows-firewall-for-database-engine-access.md)

 ### Add more worker accounts